 Embedding in Obsidian

 Embedding a note within another note is a great way to keep content up-to-date.
-If you copied and pasted the content, later you would need to update the original and then anywhere you pasted it.
+If you only copied and pasted the content, anytime you updated the original text, you would need to update any place you pasted it too.

-By embedding the original note into new notes, you only have to update the original and all will be updated.
+By embedding the original note into new notes, you only have to update the original, and everything will be updated.

 ![[Note to Embed]]